vgmtrans/vgmtrans/docs/original-value-oriented-rewrite-plan.md

 # Value-Oriented Rewrite Plan

+Status: superseded by `docs/new-value-oriented-refactor-plan.md`.
+This file is kept as background for the rewrite, but the active sequence design now uses `SourceCommand` as a byte snapshot and `SourceAnnotation` for command inspection metadata.
+It does not use separate command handler or command kind ID registries.

 This document describes the next design target for the value-oriented rewrite in `src/value`.
 The current proof of concept has useful pieces: value assets, explicit ownership, source ranges, diagnostics, deterministic registration,